How to Brilliantly Rule Social Media Marketing—Part 1: Understanding Social Media

 LinkedIn

-The only exclusively professional network, LinkedIn really is in a league of its own and has nearly 740 million global users.
+The only exclusively professional network, LinkedIn, is in a league of its own and has nearly 740 million global users.
 The site focuses on highlighting individual skills, attributes and knowledge.
 It is the leading platform where the people behind a brand are visible in their own right.
+Articles, networking and job postings are popular.

 LinkedIn is the only major networking site where the 45-to-54-year-old demographic reigns supreme, with 44% of Canadian social media users in this category owning an account.2